 Is the anticipation killing you?
 "The best thing you can do is take a few deep breaths," says Rachel Needle, a clinical psychologist and certified sex therapist based in Fort Lauderdale.
 "You don't want to build the moment up in your head or create expectations, because then you are just setting yourself up for disappointment for what should be a happy moment regardless of how it unfolds."

 5. Go with the flow.

 You may not feel like going to dinner tonight, but think twice before you say no to your partner's date-night-out idea.
-Try to "go with whatever plans" they make, Needle says.
-"If you start saying something like, 'I don't feel like going to that restaurant tonight,' you might be creating challenges to the proposal plan."
+Do your best to go along with whatever plans they make.
+"If you start saying something like, 'I don't feel like going to that restaurant tonight,' you might be creating challenges to the proposal plan," Needle says.

 6. Initiate some big talks.

-Hopefully you've already had these conversations, but if not, now's the time to start talking about children—i.e., if you want them and how you will raise them, values, religion, how you want to model behavior or discipline them—as well as "where you will live, your goals and dreams, how you will handle money issues, and what's important to you," says Needle, so that you can truly assess whether you're compatible for life.
+Hopefully, you've already had these conversations, but if not, now's the time to start talking about children.
+Beyond whether or not you want them, it's important to discuss how you will raise them, core values, religious affiliations, and how you want to model behavior or discipline them.
+Additionally, you should consider "where you will live, your goals and dreams, how you will handle money issues, and what's important to you," Needle says.
+Doing so will allow you to truly access your compatibility as life-long partners.

 7. And don't forget to talk about the proposal itself, too.

 No, you don't want to ruin any surprises.
 But if certain traditions are important to you, such as your partner getting your parent's blessing or this priceless moment being photographed by a pro, you should let them know.
 "Don't be afraid to talk about this stuff," Heyn says.
 "This moment only happens once in a lifetime...if you have some sort of expectation, make it known."